Deep learning has a small data problem

 Each type of FX market player has different goals, and so their volumes are driven by different factors.

-Using CLS data and causaLens technology, we are able to build a map of global currencies, understanding which ones benefit in times of uncertainty and which ones are most sensitive to global appreciation of the US dollar.
+By combining causaLens’ Causal AI in financial markets with CLS data, we are able to build a map of global currencies, understanding which ones benefit in times of uncertainty and which ones are most sensitive to global appreciation of the US dollar.

 As the S&P 500 had a historic drop in the first weeks of March, USD gained value against almost all currencies, including the Yen, which is typically dollar neutral.
 The Korean Won is moving into a relatively safe asset, as it has steadily appreciated following a quick economic recovery.